 Lastly, there are ideally cut diamonds with nice optical symmetry and superb light return that would often fall under Cueller’s classification of ‘bad’ diamonds.
-If you followed his advice blindly, you could be passing up on some really great stones!
+If you blindly followed the bad advice, you would be passing up on some really great stones!

 With the example that I had shown above, I hope this clears up the questions on why numbers don’t add up.
 They sometimes don’t because of the way GIA reports measurements and NOT because there are issues with the diamond.

 With a little common sense, you probably know you need to avoid stones with large girdle variations like “very thin – extremely thick”.
 Such huge variations are tell-tale signs of poorly cut stones and weight retention tricks employed by cutters.
 Obviously, you don’t need an expert to tell you they aren’t good choices.

 Here’s my last piece of advice, don’t get too caught up with numbers.
 At the end of the day, what you (as a consumer) want is a nice looking diamond and the best way to achieve that is to utilize tools like the Idealscope/ASET scope when making buying decisions.